-- The Service currently provides high support residential care to 1 child and 1 teenager with profound and multiple learning disabilities and complex healthcare needs. - One child has a transition plan in place and is being supported to transition to a long term foster placement. - The teenager has security of a permanent home and is not required to leave against their wishes unless there are compelling reasons for the move
+- The Service currently provides high support residential care to 2 teenagers with profound and multiple learning disabilities and complex healthcare needs. - One teenager is on a long term emergency placement, a referral has been made for appropriate residential placement and is awaiting assessment. - The permanent residential teenager has security of a permanent home and is not required to leave against their wishes unless there are compelling reasons for the move - The arrangements for the transition of any child within the residential service or to a new residential setting will be carried out in consultation with children's families and occur in a timely manner with planned supports in place.